 The Orange County town of Laguna Beach gets to have it both ways: It is both a beach town with a serious luxurious streak and a legit artists’ community.

 Laguna Beach’s art scene dates back to the early 20th century, when the area’s sea cliffs became a popular setting for directors of silent films.
 Today, dozens of galleries, including Kush Fine Art, Virga Gallery, and Laguna Art Lounge, dot downtown.
 But the artistic spirit of the city is also on display for anyone wandering the streets to see: Murals at The Hive, a cultural and arts hub in the Laguna Arts District, as well as at various other downtown locations, have proven highly Instagram-worthy.
 Nearby, the glassy Laguna Art Museum exhibits pieces by California artists and works that express life in the state.
 Every summer, the city also plays host to a handful of popular art festivals.
-The Sawdust Art & Craft Festival features local art in an outdoor setting—including photography, jewelry, surf art, and hand-blown glass—while the Festival of Arts Pageant of the Masters pays homage to famous masterpieces with tableaux vivants (living paintings), where actors pose as the artworks.
+The Sawdust Art & Craft Festival features local art in an outdoor setting—including photography, jewelry, surf art, and hand-blown glass—as well as live music on three stages and plenty of food and drink purveyors.
+Perhaps most famously, the city hosts the concurrently held Festival of Arts and Pageant of the Masters.
+The Festival of the Arts is a massive juried fine arts show, featuring not only the work of over 100 Orange County artists, but also art demonstrations and live music.
+Its sister event, the Pageant of the Masters, is a celebrated outdoor evening performance that pays homage to famous masterpieces with tableaux vivants (living paintings), where actors pose as the artworks.

 Some of the best views, however, are found along the aptly named Top of the World hike, which starts in Alta Laguna Park.
 During summer and fall, keep your eyes out for giant blue, finback, and minke whales, or see the majestic creatures up close on a tour with operator Davey’s Locker.